Arizona HOA Disclosure Requirements: A Guide for Sellers and Agents

 - •The declaration (CC&Rs) and all amendments

-- •The most recent annual financial audit or review (if the association's annual revenue exceeds $100,000, a CPA-prepared financial statement may be required)
+- •The most recent annual financial audit or review (if the association pulls in more than $100,000 annually, a CPA-prepared financial statement may be required)

 - •Board meeting minutes for the current and preceding fiscal year